ecoacoustics/website/content/resources/lessons/make-your-own-recognizer/theory.md

 - **maximum frequency** only the rows of the spectrogram under this frequency are included.
 If your target call only occurs at low frequencies, then you can fit a greater frequency resolution into the spectrogram pixel height if the top frequency is reduced.
 For example, if your target call is no higher than 1000Hz, they you may want to set the maximum frequency of your spectrogram to say 4000Khz.
 Including sound above that may not help the accuracy of the classifier, and the useful part of the spectrum will be squashed into the bottom of the spectrogram.
 You do want to include some frequency range above the top frequency of your target call, as there will be some information there that can be used to distinguish between confusing sounds.
 For example, there may be a confusing sound that appears very similar to your target call at the frequency of your target call but also includes other signal above that frequency, and it's that higher-frequency signal that is the distinguishing part.

+The most important is the 'windows size', which is the number of audio samples in each slice of the audio.
+This determines both the time resolution (a shorter window gives a more precise point in time for the resulting column) and the frequency resolution (a longer window gives more information to determine the spectrum - the contribution of wavelengths that don't fit in the window will be ignored)

+You can also trim the spectrogram to include only a given range of frequencies.
+You may for example remove low or high frequencies well outside the range of your target species.
+This can both make the task easier for the model, since confusing are not included, as well as reducing the computational load since the input spectrogram size can be reduced.
+However it is important to remember that frequencies outside the range of the target call-type do help with discrimination between a positive and negative example

 It is important that whatever spectrogram parameters are used during training are also used when the network is deployed.

 ### Balancing dataset